julia-wrobel/registr/paper/paper.md

 a population-level mean $\alpha(t)$ and a linear combination of population-level basis functions $\psi_k(t)$ and subject-specific scores $\boldsymbol{c}_i$, composed with a fixed link function $g(\cdot)$.
-We estimate this representation using a likelihood-based approach for generalized functional principal component analysis (GFPCA).
+We estimate this representation using a likelihood-based approach for generalized functional principal component analysis [GFPCA, @gertheiss2017].

 The overall model is estimated with function `register_fpca()`, which iterates between the estimation of warping